-In the Create Models step, available features are columns or fields in the chosen dataset.
+In the Select Model Features step, available features are columns or fields in the chosen dataset.
 You can use an available feature in the model to predict the target.

 A feature whose values consist of a finite set of categories reused across records.
 For example, in an automotive dataset, a feature that indicates the country of origin of a vehicle would have a finite set of countries as its values.

 When you choose to predict a categorical feature, Distil produces classification results.
 Classification results show the number of correctly and incorrectly predicted target values for each row in the dataset.

 A feature whose values consist of a range of real numbers.
 For example, in an automotive dataset, a feature that indicates the weight of a vehicle would have a set of unique weights as its values.